SiddhantJaiswal-0125/SiddhantJaiswal-0125/README.md

 I am Siddhant Jaiswal.
 I am from Ranchi, Jharkhand and currently doing my B.Tech from Siksha O Anusandhan  University, Bhubaneswar 🏫.
+I am currently working as a SDE Intern at Pocket FM.
+Previously worked at OneGST as Flutter Developer and at Samsung Research Institute Bangalore as R&D Intern.
 I love to explore and learn about new things.
 ## 👯 Communities
 * Codex 💻
 * Competative Lead at Codechef ITER Chapter 📈